djeada/Backend-Engineers-Guide/notes/networking/load_balancing.md

-## Load Balancing
+## Load Balancing in Distributed Systems

-Load balancing is a key component of distributed systems, spreading traffic across multiple servers or nodes.
-It helps avoid overloading any single server and prevents sending requests to non-operational servers.
+Load balancing, a cornerstone in the architecture of distributed systems, ensures an equitable distribution of workloads across multiple servers or nodes.
+It aims to prevent single server overload and avert traffic routing to malfunctioning servers.

-### Benefits of Load Balancing
+### Significance of Load Balancing

-- Better parallelization of server tasks
-- Reduced server downtime
+Deploying a load balancing mechanism is advantageous as it:

+- Facilitates enhanced resource utilization, leading to higher efficiency and productivity.
+- Reduces response time by enabling concurrent processing, thereby boosting system performance.
+- Amplifies the availability and reliability of applications by ensuring that in the event of server failure, incoming traffic is redirected to active servers.
+- Provides system scalability by making it easy to handle increased traffic by adding new servers.

-### How Load Balancers Work
+### Intricacies of Load Balancer Operation

+Load balancers employ various algorithms and techniques to determine the best server for handling a particular request:

-- Load balancers send health checks or heartbeats to assess server availability.
+- **Health Checks**: Load balancers intermittently send checks or 'heartbeats' to servers to ascertain their availability.
-- Traffic is routed using various algorithms, including:
+- **Traffic Distribution Techniques**: These include:
-  - Least Connection Method: Routes to server with fewest active connections.
+  - **Least Connection Method**: Directs traffic to the server with the fewest active connections, reducing pressure on busy servers.
-  - Least Response Time Method: Routes to server with fewest active connections and lowest average response time.
+  - **Least Response Time Method**: Routes traffic to the server with the fewest active connections and the lowest average response time.
-  - Least Bandwidth Method: Routes to server serving the least amount of traffic (in megabits per second).
-  - Round Robin: Requests are sent to servers in a set order.
+  - **Least Bandwidth Method**: Prioritizes servers serving the least traffic, measured in Mbps, thus preventing any single server from becoming overwhelmed.
-  - Weighted Round Robin: Similar to Round Robin, but considers server computing capacity.
+  - **Round Robin and Weighted Round Robin**: These methods distribute requests cyclically to servers in a sequence.
+The Weighted Round Robin additionally takes into account server computing capacity.
-  - IP Hash Method: Client IP address is hashed to determine server routing (layer 4 load balancing).
+  - **IP Hash Method**: The client's IP address is hashed, and the hash is used to determine the server to which the request should be routed.
+This method is commonly used in Layer 4 (Transport Layer) load balancing.
-  - Consistent Hashing: Most requests go to the same server, even when servers are added or removed, improving in-memory cache relevance.
+  - **Consistent Hashing**: A request's hash value is used to locate the appropriate server, and when a server is added or removed, only a minimal number of requests need to be reassigned, improving in-memory cache relevance.
-  - Layer 7 Load Balancing: Requests are hashed based on content, requiring more resources but offering more flexibility.

-### Fault Tolerance
+  - **Layer 7 Load Balancing**: In this content-aware method, requests are routed based on their content, such as the URL, HTTP headers, or cookies.
+Although this method requires more computational resources, it provides a higher degree of control and precision.

+### Load Balancer Resilience

-- Load balancers can be a single point of failure.
+While load balancers serve to increase system resilience, they can ironically become a single point of failure in a system.

-- Use a cluster of load balancers with heartbeats to ensure fault tolerance (active and passive load balancers).
+- For preventing such situations, a load balancer cluster can be deployed, using a system of heartbeats or similar mechanism to ascertain the availability of load balancers.
+- Active and passive load balancer pairs can be set up.
+In case the active load balancer fails, the passive load balancer steps in, ensuring uninterrupted service availability.